Hide Web Server Information and Modify Server Header on Nginx.

 apt-get -y install nginx-extras

-Before implementing, let’s test whether the server information is exposing to the public.
-Open a terminal and execute the below command.
+Before implementing, let’s test whether the server information is exposed to the public.
+Open a terminal and execute the command below.

 curl -I http://IPaddress